danielkrupinski/GOESP/README.md

 Press <kbd>INSERT</kbd> while focused on CS:GO window.

 ### Can I use custom font in the ESP?
 Of course.
-It is crucial to install your font **as an Administator** otherwise it won't be available.
-After font is successfully installed unload and load GOESP again.
+After installing new font you have to unload and load GOESP again.

 ### Does this hack hook any of game engine functions?
 Nope.
 Functions GOESP hooks are